 127,742 community service hours; approximately $3,207,601 of donated volunteer labor.

 Cub Scout Advancement continued with 1,358 Scouts receiving their Arrow of Light.

 Circle Ten Council recognized 1,008 young men who received their Eagle Scout rank last year.

 Circle Ten Council conducted four Wood Badge courses, which is the highest level of adult leader training.

 To support district training, Circle Ten Council offered University of Scouting, a full day of training courses at Southern Methodist University.
 The classes provided training to 892 adults in courses like unit public relations, ceremonies, and outdoor cooking.

-Circle Ten Council operates two service centers (John D. Murchison Scouting Center and the Bobby Lyle ♦ Billy Gamble Scouting Center), has a staff of 75 full time employees, 69 program specialists and 350 summer employees.
+Circle Ten Council operates two service centers (John D. Murchison Scouting Center and the Bobby Lyle ♦ Billy Gamble Scouting Center) and has a staff of 75 full time employees, 69 program specialists and 350 summer employees.

 SCOUTING FOR FOOD

-The Scouting program is provided to 12,685 youth at risk, who otherwise could not afford to be in Scouting, through Circle Ten Council's Trevor Rees-Jones ScoutReach program.
-The council spends approximately $3,030,682 in direct costs to ensure that these youth get a quality Scouting experience.
+The Scouting program is provided to 12,811 disadvantaged youth, who otherwise could not afford to be in Scouting, through Circle Ten Council's Trevor Rees-Jones ScoutReach program.
+In 2016, the council spent $3,063,748 in direct costs to ensure that these youth received a quality Scouting experience.